Professional in Human Resources (PHR 2024 ECO)

 3. Contact a labor union representative, regardless of the severity.

-4. Evaluate the grievance to understand its severity and validity.
+4. Evaluate the grievance to understand what happened, what policy/contract terms apply, and what process should be followed.

 The correct answer is D.